Manage bucket-level tests

 The bucket dashboard features a top navigation with the following options:

-Tests: Shows all the tests in the bucket in either card or list format
+• Tests: Displays all tests in the bucket, in either card or list format.

-Settings: Includes information and configuration for the bucket's name, trigger URL, SSL verification, notifications, integrations, and secrets.
+• Settings: Displays bucket configuration, including name, trigger URL, SSL verification, notifications, integrations, and secrets.

 Run bucket-level tests